AdobeDocs/commerce-operations.en/help/upgrade/journey/implementation.md

 - **Scope of target release**—Documentation on [Commerce DevDocs](https://devdocs.magento.com) and information from partner release webinars provide all the details you must know about your target upgrade.

-- **Upgrade Compatibility Tool results**—This tool makes any upgrade faster and easier by comparing your current code to the target version’s code and producing a report of all the issues that need to be addressed.
-See the [Upgrade Compatibility Tool](../upgrade-compatibility-tool/overview.md).
+- **[!DNL Upgrade Compatibility Tool] results**—This tool makes any upgrade faster and easier by comparing your current code to the target version’s code and producing a report of all the issues that need to be addressed.
+See the [[!DNL Upgrade Compatibility Tool]](../upgrade-compatibility-tool/overview.md).
 Key details from the report include:

   - Current installed version
   - Upgrade target version